IndicGenBench: A Multilingual Benchmark to Evaluate Generation Capabilities of LLMs on Indic Languages: Experiments and Analysis

 We use \dataset{} to benchmark multilingual and cross-lingual language generation capabilities of various LLMs on Indic languages.
 We perform experiments with a variety of open-source LLMs --- \mt{}~\citep{xue-etal-2021-mt5}, \llama{}~\citep{touvron2023llama},\footnote{\llama{}-2 could not be used due to a restrictive licence}, \bloomz{}~\citep{workshop2022bloom}, \gemma{}~\citep{gemmateam2024gemma}; and proprietary LLMs --- \gpt{3.5}, \gpt{4}~\citep{openai2023gpt4}, and \palm{}~\citep{anil2023palm}.

-We compare and analyze the performance of these LLMs and their variants in terms of model sizes under different learning paradigms and settings.
+We compare and analyze the performance of different model size variants of these LLMs under various learning paradigm settings.
 We first evaluate model performance on one-shot prompting~(\S\ref{ssec:one-shot-performance}) and also measure performance across language categories based on resourcedness~(\S\ref{ssec:results-across-lang-resource}).
 We then evaluate the effect of number of in-context examples shown to the model as supervised data~(\S\ref{ssec:in-context-learning}) and the effect of prompting in a higher-resource language such an English or Hindi~(\S\ref{ssec:transfer-learning}).
 Using the training data contained in \dataset{}, we measure how the performance of LLMs after fine-tuning compares with few-shot prompting~(\S\ref{ssec:fine-tuning}).
 Finally, we perform qualitative analysis of models on \dataset{} and highlight some areas of improvement for future model development~(\S\ref{ssec:qualitative-analysis}).

 \paragraph{Evaluation Metrics} For the cross-lingual summarization and translation tasks, \cssum{} and \flores{}, we report Character-F1 (ChrF) metric~\citep{popovic-2015-chrf} since token-level metrics like ROUGE and BLEU are not reliable for low-resource languages~\citep{Bapna2022BuildingMT}.
 To stay consistent with existing literature on QA tasks, we report SQuAD-style Token-F1 on our \xquad{} and \xorqain{} QA tasks.\\ On \flores{}, we report translation performance in both directions---translating from English to the target language (\texttt{enxx}) and vice-versa (\texttt{xxen}).